mmorenoverdu/RMT-Finder/README.md

 *Reminder*: Signal does not automatically save changes in the Sampling Configuration.
 Make sure to always go to File > Save Configuration As, to save your modifications!

 ### 2. Script (.sgs):
 Contains the code, written in Signal's native programming language, to measure MEP peak-to-peak amplitudes and automatically adjust stimulation intensity accordingly.
-To collect data, the script will load the sampling configuration template and will create a toolbar with a 'RMT-Finder START' and 'PAUSE'/'QUIT' buttons.
+To collect data, the script will load the sampling configuration template and will create a toolbar with 'START' and 'QUIT' buttons.

 Important default parameters in the script.
 The script *assumes* that:
 1. The EMG signal is recorded via numbered ADC channels (typically through a 1401 interface - see Hardware).
 By default, the first muscle will be ADC #0, and additional muscles should be recorded subsequently.